krasimir/fabrico/README.md

         ]
     }

-At the end you should have the following structure:

-    site
-      └ libs
-        └ something
-          └ fabrico.json
-      └ assets
-        └ css
-        └ js
-      └ controllers
-      └ views
-      └ fabrico
-        └ fabrico.php

 Run fabrico.php via the command line and provide a path to your json file.

     php [path to fabrico.php] [path to .json file]

-In this case:
+For example:

     php ./site/fabrico/fabrico.php ./site/libs/something/fabrico.json

-The manager will create directory *modules* in *./site/libs/something* and will place everything there.
+If you don't use *installIn* property the manager will create directory *modules* and will place everything there.

 ### Versioning